 The Plan is financed by contributions made by contributions made by contributing employers to the Pension Trust Fund.
-The Plan's actuary determines the amount of contributions that must be made to fund the benefit requirements for Pension Plan No. 2.
+The Plan's actuary determines the amount of contributions that must be made to fund the benefit requirements for the Plan.
 Assets of the Plan are invested by investment managers chosen by the Trustees.

-Your Pension Plan No. 2 Benefits At-A-Glance
+Your Pension Plan Benefits At-A-Glance

-As a participant in Pension Plan No. 2 - Construction Employees, you earn pension benefits while you work for employers who contribute to the Electrical Contractors' Association and Local Union 134, I.B.E.W.
+As a participant in Pension Plan No. 2 - Building, Communication, Hotel, Maintenance, Sign and Other Miscellaneous Employees (formerly Pension Plan No. 4), you earn pension benefits while you work for employers who contribute to the Electrical Contractors' Association and Local Union 134, I.B.E.W.
 Joint Pension Trust of Chicago ("Pension Trust Fund").
-At retirement, the amount of pension benefits you will receive is based on your years of credited service and your age at the time of your retirement under the Plan.
+At retirement, the amount of pension benefits you will receive is based on your years of credited service, the benefit accrual rate and your age at the time of your retirement under the Plan.
 You may also be eligible for pension benefits from the Plan if you become disabled and your pension benefits may also be payable to your survivors when you die.

-The Plan is a non-contributory defined benefit plan.
+The Plan is a non-contributory defined benefit pension plan.
 This means: